-Relying party: this is any who ‘consumes’ information from others in the framework.
-For example, a bank that receives a credit score to make a decision on a loan, or an airline that requests your passport number to book a flight.
+Relying party: this is any party that ‘consumes’ information from others in the framework.
+For example, a bank that receives a credit score to decide on a loan, or an airline that requests your passport number to book a flight.

 Orchestration Service Providers: OSPs are the infrastructure through which the data is transported.
-Their aim is to enable secure sharing of information among different participants of the framework.
+They aim to enable the secure sharing of information among different participants of the framework.

-Scheme Owners: these folks set the rules for, and oversee, a particular area.
-That area may be a sector, industry, or region, and contain a mix of ISPs, ASPs, and OSPs.
-For example, this could be an aerospace company who wants to establish standards that airlines, passengers, and airports follow.
+Scheme Owners: these folks set the rules for, and oversee a particular area.
+That area may be a sector, industry, or region, and contain a mix of IDSPs, ASPs, and OSPs.
+For example, this could be an aerospace company that wants to establish standards that airlines, passengers, and airports follow.

 It’s important to note that the Trust Framework is continually growing and evolving.
 For now, we hope we’ve helped demystify things slightly.
 We’ll be watching the space closely, and look forward to sharing more insights soon.Back to blog home